microsoft/jacdac/services/devicescriptcondition.md

-# Jacscript Condition
+# DeviceScript Condition

     identifier: 0x1196796d
-    tags: infrastructure, jacscript
+    tags: infrastructure, devicescript
     restricted: true

-Conditions are synthetic services used to synchronize threads of executions of a Jacscript VM.
+Conditions are synthetic services used to synchronize threads of executions of a DeviceScript VM.

 ## Commands